esraahefny3/eCommerce/web/readMe.txt

-A simple E- Commerce Web Application
+A simple E- Commerce Web Application using java servlet and jsp.

 --Main Functionalities:
 *Home Page